Touch Football Insurance

 Q. Do players need to be registered to be covered?

 Q. ‘Insured Persons’ doesn’t mean Spectators.
 Are we covered if a spectator is injured?

 A spectator who is injured cannot make a claim on the Personal Accident policy.
 If a spectator was injured and decided to seek damages from the affiliate or club alleging the club’s negligence, then the General Liability policy would respond.

 Important Note: You must not admit liability without the insurers consent.
 Any claim made by a spectator must be referred to the insurer as soon as possible for their instructions.

 All International Tours must be sanctioned by TFA, as overseas visiting parties are not covered.
 However all Australian parties participating are, provided existing protocol is followed.
 If you would like further information regarding, please contact the national office on (02) 6212 2800.

 Q. Will I be covered if playing for my school?

-> Matches for schools who are not playing in TFA affiliated competitions are not covered within the policy.
-However if you belong to a school team who plays in TFA affiliated competitions when you are covered under the TFA National Insurance Scheme.
+Matches for schools who are not playing in TFA affiliated competitions are not covered within the policy.
+However, if you belong to a school team who plays in TFA affiliated competition, you are covered under the TFA National Insurance Scheme.